Forest Bathing Meditation Script For Meditating In Nature

 How often should I Forest bathe?

-Based on research from the University of Michigan School for Environment and Sustainability, it is best to practice for at least twenty minutes each time, and for at least three times per week.
+Based on research from the University of Michigan School for Environment and Sustainability, it’s best to practice for at least twenty minutes each time, and for at least three times per week.

 What does “forest bathing trip” mean?